-In April 2016 the minister of education, Roberto Aguilar, announced that there were more than 34,000 students (both children and adolescents) working and earning money whilst studying.
+In April 2016, the Minister of Education, Roberto Aguilar, reported that there are more than 34,000 students (children and adolescents included) “who work, receive a salary and study at the same time” in Bolivia.
 Additionally, according to Lizeth Reina Castro (from UNATSBO, the Union of Child Workers of Bolivia), more than 33,000 children work, but do not study.
-Moreover, according to data from UNICEF in 2014 more than 58% of the children working in Bolivia are aged less than 14 years old.
-Also, more than 90% of the work children perform is informal.

 Infantile sexual violence

-At a national level, everyday 16 children and adolescents are victims of sexual violence/aggression.
-Statistics regarding infantile sexual violence in Bolivia are higher than the world average.
-According to the “Reseau de Professionnels de Protection de l’Enfance et de l’Adolescence” (Network of Professionals of the Protection of Childhood and Adolescence) (2016), 8% of the children in the world are victims of sexual violence before the age of 18, whereas in Bolivia the number is as high as 23%.
+Nationwide, 16 children and adolescents are victims of all types of sexual abuse every day.
+Bolivia therefore exceeds the global figures for child sexual violence.
+According to the “Reseau de Professionnels de Protection de l’Enfance et de l’Adolescence” (in 2016), 8% of the children in the world are victims of sexual violence before the age of 18, whereas in Bolivia the number is as high as 23%.

 Children and adolescents ‘on the streets’

-At a national level, children and adolescents on the streets are highly vulnerable to different risks such as labour exploitation, drug and alcohol consumption, commercial sexual violence, etc. The dangerous conditions that children face on the streets and the fact that they are marginalised only increases their vulnerability.
-According to the INE (National Institute of Statistics of Bolivia) in Bolivia, more than 8,000 children live on the streets, facing the dangers mentioned above.
+Nationwide, children and adolescents on the streets are highly vulnerable to different risks such as labour exploitation, drug and alcohol consumption, commercial sexual violence, etc. The dangerous conditions that children face on the streets and the fact that they are marginalised only increases their vulnerability.